dliutyi/DHT/README.md

 ```

 ## Extend the number of IDs
-16 bits are reserved for the checksum now, if the number of reserved checksum bits are shortened, the bigger number of IDs is available within 6 digits display.
+16 bits are reserved for the checksum now, if the number of reserved checksum bits is shortened, the bigger number of IDs is available within 6 digits display.